eanjoor/client-app/src/README.md

 # Database

-PostgreSQL database.
+Use PostgreSQL database.
 See sample sql dump under "client-app/src/db" folder (sql-dump.sql).
-In this example node-postgres as PostgreSQL client for Node.js is used.
+In this example node-postgres as PostgreSQL client for Node.js is used for database access.

 # How to run